 Music Appreciation and Art For Elementary School had a few issues, but thankfully they were worked out by the end of the term.
 Sometimes, I thought Drawing and Design were going to kill me.
 Physically speaking, I had a terrible time and I can't help but think about how much better I could have been in those classes if I hadn't been so sick and miserable.
 Maybe no better at all, but I wonder.
 It has been a very emotional experience for me, and I knew it would be.
 Learning to draw (and paint) has been on my bucket list for years...a childhood dream.
 I've been saying since Kindergarten that I wanted to be an artist, but I never thought in a million years that it would happen because I've always been so, so bad at it.
 Since becoming a Bob Ross instructor, then joining Art With Heart, I have felt crippled in a sense because I couldn't draw and didn't even have the knowledge to know how to learn.
 I'm still a newborn where this is concerned, but I am amazed by how much I've learned already.
 It brings me to tears...I can't help it.
 This experience has been very difficult for me health-wise but I don't regret it.
 It has meant a great deal to me.
 More than I can say.

 I feel very disheartened, however, because I don't believe for a second that I'll be able to do this again.
 I am supposed to have the same schedule next semester, but right now that seems impossible.
-I was already sick every single day in class, in some way or another, and by the end of the semester I was having to lay down in my car at times because I was so weak and exhausted.
+I was already sick every single day in class, in some way or another, and by the end of the semester I was having to lie down in my car at times because I was so weak and exhausted.
 It was (and is) a constant fight to sit up and act like nothing's wrong, and it's getting harder as time goes on.
 I've gone into "crash" mode again, and this time, I can't seem to find a way out.
 I can't stand the thought of being sick at school every day for four more months, and then four more months after that, and after that, and so on.
-But I also can't stand the thought of dropping my studio classes when that is the primary reason why I'm there.
-It would kill me to have do that since I have such a wonderful teacher (how many more times am I gonna say that before people finally say "Ok Kelli, we GET IT.
-He's WONDERFUL.
-Now SHUT UP.")
-Ha...ok, yeah.
-Moving on... :)
+But I also can't stand the thought of dropping my studio classes when that is the primary reason I'm there.

 Anyway, I don't want to drop the classes.
 It would tear my heart out.
 Right now I've registered for the spring semester with 16 hours (yikes)...10 of those being online, the other 6 being Drawing and Design 2.
 Seems impossible, but I guess I'm gonna give it a shot.
 One of my classmates blessed me so much on the last day of school.
 He gave me a hug and said that he was praying for me, and that he hoped to see me in class next semester.
 He said he could see that I was very tired, but to not give up because it would be worth it in the end.
 He has no idea how much I needed to hear that.
 I cried all the way home, and most of the day as well.
 Amazing how kind words can give us enough strength to keep going.